Sound-Rec-Ed - Sound Recorder & Editor

 SoundRecEd is a pair of simple graphical utilities to record and edit sound files, similar to operating a tape-deck.
 Maintained under Sourceforge project SoundEdRec.

-• Sound-Recorder - Buttons start and stop recording, or break incoming audio into separate files.
+• Sound-Recorder - Buttons start and stop recording, or split incoming audio into separate files.
 Captures incoming analog audio, such as from PC sound-card microphone or line-in jacks.

 • Sound-Editor - Cut sections from audio file, or join files.

 Both tools save files in WAV, OGG, or MP3.
-(Sound-Editor presently reads only WAV-files.)
 SoundRecEd is not a full-blown professional mixer application.
 However, it provides functions that are frequently desired by casual users.

 The Sound-Recorder/Editor utilities (also called SoundEdRec) are graphical front-ends (GUI's) for existing sound utilities that are already present on most Linux PC's.
-Although everything could be done from a command-line, it is often helpful to have a tool like Sound-Rec/Ed to accomplish frequently-repeated command-combinations by merely pressing a button.
+Although everything could be done from the command-line, it is often helpful to have a tool like Sound-Rec/Ed to accomplish frequently-repeated command-combinations by merely pressing buttons.
 The Sound-Editor tool also provides some visual editing capabilities.
-The SoundRecEd initial configuration defaults to commonly available record, playback, and conversion tools.
+SoundRecEd's initial configuration defaults to commonly available record, playback, and conversion tools.
 It is easily configured to use any alternative tools that you prefer.

 Conventional audio CD's can be made from the WAV-files captured by Sound-Recorder.